galaxyproject/galaxy-hub/content/community/sig/mass-spectrometry/index.md

 Our mission is to:

 - develop a set of well-documented and tested tools for the analysis of mass spectrometry data (both LC-MS/MS and GC-MS/MS),
-- support researchers in their quest to understand complex biological systems using the MS. We provide both proteomics and metabolomics workflows to analyze complex MS data,
+- support researchers in their quest to understand complex biological systems using the MS. We provide workflows for various -omics to analyze complex MS data,
 - provide comprehensive training materials describing such tools and workflows,
 - facilitate a collaboration across pipelines and tools,
 - conduct a research in an open and reproducible manner.